-\begin{insight}[For a possibly perfect system, failure-free testing cannot undermine confidence in a failure-rate bound] As more successful executions are observed, the more likely it is that these observations are the result of either a fault-free system (so $\epsilon=0$) or a perfectly positively correlated system (so $\lambda=1$).
+\begin{insight}[For a possibly perfect system, failure-free testing cannot undermine confidence in a bound] As more successful executions are observed, the more likely it is that these observations are the result of either a fault-free system (so $\epsilon=0$) or a perfectly positively correlated system (so $\lambda=1$).
 That is, as $n$ increases, the distribution in Fig.~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta} tends to a distribution that has probability mass at only two points: a probability $\frac{\theta}{\theta+(1-b)\phi_2}$ at $(0,0)$, and a complementary probability $\frac{(1-b)\phi_2}{\theta+(1-b)\phi_2}$ at $(b,1)$.
-In the limit of large $n$, the assessor will need more dependability evidence to distinguish between these two competing possibilities.
-The effect of such evidence could be to increase the assessor's confidence in the correlations being very strong (i.e. $\phi_2$ increases), and thus reduce confidence in the system being fault-free.
-On the other hand, if further evidence rules out pessimistic reasons for the positive correlations (so that $\phi_2$ decreases), confidence in the bound $b$ increases. \end{insight}
+In the limit of large $n$, the assessor will need more evidence to distinguish between these two possibilities. \end{insight}

 The sensitivity of these insights -- to changes in the strength of the PKs -- is explored in section \ref{sec_senstivity_analysis}.
 While further implications of these insights are discussed in section \ref{sec_discussion}.